w3f/Grants-Program/applications/scaffold-dot.md

 Please provide the following:

-- If the name of your project is not descriptive, a tagline (one sentence summary) Open source fullstack toolkit for building and deploying EVM smart contracts onto Polkadot Hub.
+- If the name of your project is not descriptive, a tagline (one sentence summary) Open source, fullstack toolkit for building and deploying EVM smart contracts onto Polkadot Hub.
 - A brief description of your project
-Built using NextJS, Reown AppKit, Hardhat, Wagmi, Viem, and Typescript
+A fork of scaffold-eth.
+Built using NextJS, Reown AppKit, Hardhat, Wagmi, Viem, and Typescript.
+Possibly support Foundry in the future.
 - An indication of how your project relates to / integrates into Polkadot 0 to Polkadot Hub for EVM devs and new devs.
-Great for hackathons and MVPs.
+Great for hackathons, tinkering and MVPs.
+Integrates hardhat-polkadot, resolc, hardhat-polkadot-node packages.
 - An indication of why your team is interested in creating this project Scaffold-DOT will be a fully configured way to get started with deploying EVM contracts to Polkadot Hub.
-Let's make it easy.
+Let's have this ready for the releases to Kusama Hub and Polkadot Hub.
 - (Optional but **huge bonus points**): [1-min video pitch](https://www.ycombinator.com/video/)

 ### 🔍 Project Details